Best Places to Find Tenants for Your Rental

-Some prospective tenants still look for rental properties in newspapers.
-Advertise your vacancy on a weekend, and on a Sunday in particular.
+Depending on the area of the country where your rental is located, the newspaper may be a viable option for advertising your rental.You will want to advertise your vacancy on a weekend, and on a Sunday in particular.
 This is when newspapers see the most traffic.

 Rental ads in newspapers are tiny, so you'll only have a few lines to make your property stand out.
 Use abbreviations for words like bedroom (BR) and washer/dryer (W/D) to save space.
 Placing an ad in the newspaper will cost a little, but it's a good way to increase exposure for your property.

 Put up flyers for your rental in the community where your property is located.
-This can include colleges, grocery stores, churches, laundromats, and bus stops.
+This can include colleges, grocery stores, churches, community centers, laundromats, and bus stops.

 People will be passing by the flyer quickly, so use a bold headline and large color photographs to catch their interest.
 Include tear-offs with your contact information on the bottom of the flyer so people can grab them on the run.
 These tear-offs can also include the property address and a little information, such as the number of bedrooms.